takafusui/UQGP/README.md

 In this project, you depend on `Tensorflow`, `PyTorch`, `GPyTorch`, `BoTorch`, `Hydra`, among others.
 We highly recommend creating a `virtualenv` and installing necessary packages within this environment.

-Although `Tensorflow` and `PyTorch` would cause several dependency problems, we advise installing the following versions or higher:
+Although `Tensorflow` and `PyTorch` would cause several dependency problems, we advise installing the following versions or higher that would work:

 ```bash
 tensorflow==2.3.0